About Detox.net

 Ethics

-Both Detox.net and American Addiction Centers commit to high ethical standards, in the interest of being as helpful as possible to those seeking treatment.
-We aim to make our site as transparent as possible by marking ads to distinguish them from editorial content, disclosing our sponsors, as well as AAC’s relationship with our website and our helpline.
+Detox.net commits to high ethical standards, in the interest of being as helpful as possible to those seeking treatment.
+We aim to make our site as transparent as possible by marking ads to distinguish them from editorial content and disclosing our sponsors.
 We take steps to ensure our advertisers are licensed, similar to the criteria used by the federally run Substance Abuse and Mental Health Services Administration (SAMHSA) provider directory at SAMHSA.gov.

 Our content is impartial and unbiased.
 We do not endorse or subscribe to any particular recovery method, and we believe that the personal decision to seek treatment is one that should be done autonomously and with the support of all possible information.